Honolulu Star-Advertiser

 2024 Hawaii & National Election Coverage

-Trump ally Elon Musk, CEO of Tesla and owner of social media platform X, will attend the rally, his first time at a Trump campaign event since he endorsed the former president after the July 13 assassination attempt.
+In mid-speech Trump called up on stage a powerful ally, Elon Musk, CEO of Tesla and owner of social media platform X. It was his first time at a Trump campaign event since he endorsed the former president after July 13.

-By afternoon, thousands of people wearing Trump regalia had filled the event site at the local fairgrounds.
+The crowd appeared to be in the tens of thousands, many wearing Trump regalia.
 Some chanted the “fight, fight, fight” slogan Trump used to rally his followers moments after he was shot.

-Trailers were lined up around the site as a protective measure, blocking the view, for example, from the building where the shooter had opened fire.
+Trailers were lined up around the site as a protective measure to block the surrounding view including the building where the shooter had opened fire.

 July 13 was the first of two attempts on Trump’s life.
 On Sept.
 15, a gunman hid undetected for nearly 12 hours at Trump’s golf course in West Palm Beach, Florida, with plans to kill him, prosecutors have said, but was thwarted by a U.S. Secret Service agent patrolling the course ahead of Trump.

-Republican officials hope Trump’s return to Butler will generate more support among his hard-core followers and drive up turnout for him in Pennsylvania, a state he and his Democratic opponent, Vice President Kamala Harris, see as crucial to winning on Nov.
+Republican officials hope Trump’s return to Butler will drive up turnout for him among hard-core supporters in Pennsylvania, a state he and his Democratic opponent, Kamala Harris, see as crucial to winning on Nov.
 5.

 “I’m going back to Butler because I feel I have an obligation to go back to Butler,” Trump told the NewsNation cable news network earlier this week.
 “We never finished what we were supposed to do.”

-Introductory speakers at the rally focused on remembering Comperatore.
+Introductory speakers at the rally focused on remembering Comperatore, whose family members attended.

 “We will not let that tragic day overshadow our community’s light,” said JD Longo, mayor of the nearby town of Slippery Rock.